ChrisDuffley/stationPlaylist/readme.md

 ## SPL touch mode

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 19.07

+* Renamed the add-on from "StationPlaylist Studio" to "StationPlaylist" to better describe apps and features supported by this add-on.

 ## Version 19.06/18.09.9-LTS